 So back at the Facebook discussion, a couple of “Challenge” type caches were mentioned as possible “5/5 lite”, by virtue of them requiring a long drawn-out effort rather than any particularly stunning feat of athleticism.
 More of a marathon than a sprint, you might say.
 The two suggested were :

-of which the first is more hair-raising from my perspective, as you have to complete a line horizontally and vertically through your “Days Found” matrix.
+The first is more hair-raising from my perspective.
+You have to complete a line horizontally and vertically through your “Days Found” matrix.
 On the face of it that sounds like a nightmare, but having done the calculations I actually only need about 3 days for a vertical line and about 7-8 for a horizontal, so I might as well go for it.

-Doing a full breakdown of the day would be quite time consuming, so I won’t bother, but here’s a few highlights :
+Doing a full breakdown of the day would be quite time-consuming, so I won’t bother.
+So here’s a few highlights :

 - The listed parking at the Aeropark on the North-West corner is NOT open every day.
 We thought they were late so we drove down the road, did a couple of caches and came back at what ought to be opening time, but no-can-do.
 Shutski !
 So we parked on Diseworth Lane outside the pub.

 - We replaced one of the “Walk on the Winged Side” series (after checking with the owner first because I didn’t want a dodgy non-smiley on my face).
 Kas bought me up a selection of camo pots from home when she came up.

 - It was cold.
 Speed over muddy terrain was actually quite good at the start because the mud was frozen.
 There were a few flurries of snow too.

 - There weren’t anything like as many planes as I thought there’d be.
 Must be a quiet day for it.